 Meaning.
-The first extract below from the Halstead tithe map shows the application route as a road from A towards B in the same style as other existing roads in the area such as the one it leaves from point A. Additionally the road is shown from the direction of Marefield.
-The second image is an extract from the Halstead tithe apportionment record showing Inclosure roads with no tithe payable.
-The third extract from the Marefield tithe map shows the application route as a road from A to point B and on towards C from the direction of Harborough, which is south of Tilton (circled) with tithe apportionment number 3, also circled, shown in close up on the following extract.
-Additionally at C, the route is shown as going in the direction of Melton Mowbray (circled) which would be north along the existing Dawson's Lane.
-The fifth extract from the Marefield apportionment records show apportionment 3 described as Road with no tithe payable.
-The final extract is from the Tilton on the Hill tithe map showing a road leaving the village northwards from the church in the direction of Melton Mowbray (circled) which would support the findings in the Marefield tithe map that the direction the application route is going generally north towards Melton Mowbray.
+The first extract below from the Halstead tithe map shows the whole application route as a road from A to B in the same style as other existing roads in the area such as the one it leaves from at A and joins at B. The second image is an extract from the Halstead tithe apportionment record showing Inclosure roads with no tithe payable.
+The third extract from the Marefield tithe map shows the application route as a road at point B from the direction of Tilton towards A (circled) with tithe apportionment number 3, also circled.
+The final extract from the Marefield apportionment records show apportionment 3 described as Road with no tithe payable.

 Assessment.
 This is probably a second class map and so is only conclusive of matters of relevance to the tithe commissioners.
 It nevertheless provides useful information from which inferences may be drawn.
-The application route is shown as a road in similar style to other existing roads within the parishes including the road it leaves from on the Halstead tithe map and joins on the Marefield tithe map and described as a road on the various tithe apportionments shown from Harborough and Tilton on the Hill going towards Marefield and Melton Mowbray.
+The application route is shown as a road in similar style to other existing roads within the parish including the road it leaves and joins on the Halstead tithe map and described as a road in the direction of Tilton on the Marefield tithe records.
 This depiction is consistent with the application route being a public vehicular highway at the time of the assessment.

-Extract from the Halstead tithe map of the application route from A to B as a road in similar style to the existing roads it starts from at point A.
+Extract from the Halstead tithe map of the application route from A to B as a road in similar style to the existing roads it starts and ends from.